sharifbhuiyan/School_District_Analysis/README.md

 ```

-  The commmand to replace the overall passing percentage for Thomas High School in the per_school_summary_df  is :
+  The command to replace the overall passing percentage for Thomas High School in the per_school_summary_df:

 ```ruby